 I am interested in placing an order.
 What do I do next?

 IMPORTANT: Before ordering, please make sure your email address is correct in your Etsy profile.
-All convos go to the email listed in your account, and that is how I communicate with you.
-If you have an old email address in there you will miss important messages.
+All convos are copied to the email listed in your account, and that is how I communicate with you.
+If you have an old email address attached to your account, you will miss important messages.
 Three Little Monkeys Studio is not responsible for missed messages.

 I have placed an order.
 Now what?

 Once you have placed the order, payment has processed, and you have provided the necessary information to complete your order, you will receive your order within 1 business day.
 If you need a revision, I am happy to do so.